 Therese Robin and Marie Robin owned and managed Chateau Le Gay for six decades!
 For much of that time, the estate was managed by Jean Pierre Moueix, who produced and sold the wine.
 Jean Pierre Moueix also purchased portions of the vineyard from the Robin family that were used to increase the size of Chateau La Fleur Petrus.
 This took place during the 1950’s and again in 1994.
 Following the death of Therese Robin in 1984, Christian Moueix began managing the estate.
 Marie Robin passed away in 2001, with no direct descendants to pass the estate to, and with massive inheritance taxes due that needed to be paid by Jacques Guinaudeau, he was forced to sell the vineyard.
 It was widely assumed that the natural buyer would be Ets.
 Moueix, but that was not the case.

 Chateau Le Gay was purchased by Catherine Pere-Verge in late, 2002 for 25 million dollars.
-One of the first decisions made the new owner was to increase the size of the vineyards.
-They did this by planting 3.4 hectares of vines that were not being used.
+One of the first decisions made by the new owner was to increase the size of their vineyards.
+They did this by planting and additional 3.4 hectares of vines on land that were not being used.
 Those vines were included for the first time in 2006.
-This is important to note because as the age of the vines increases, so will the quality of the wine.
+This is important to note, because as the age of the vines increases, so will the quality of the wine.
 They also brought in Michel Rolland as their consultant.
 It was the idea of Michel Rolland to bring in and hire Marcelo Pelleriti as the winemaker.
-Michel Rolland and Marcelo Pelleriti were well acquainted with each other from working together in Argentina.
+Michel Rolland and Marcelo Pelleriti were well acquainted with each other from working together in Argentina for Pere Verge.
 The Pere Verge family own Monteviejo in Mendoza Argentina.
 In addition, they own La Graviere in Lalande de Pomerol.

 Catherine Pere-Verge, owns other several Right Bank Pomerol estates including; Chateau La Violette, Chateau Montviel, Chateau Feytit-Lagrave and Chateau Tristan.
 Catherine Pere-Verge is the daughter of the late French industrialist, Jacques Durand.
 Jacques Durand earned his fortune as the owner of the one of the world’s largest glass and crystal companies, Verrerie Cristallerie d’Argues.
 Sadly, Catherine Pere Verge, the grand woman of Pomerol passed away from cancer the day before she was going to present her wines at a dinner for friends and members of the press, April 2013.
 She will always be missed.
 Her son, Henri Parent took over managing Chateau Le Gay.

-In 2014, the wine making facilities at Chateau Le Gay were completely renovated, allowing for more parcel by parcel vinification and micro vinification techniques for Le Gay and La Violette.
-One of the keys to this was the installation of 5 new, temperature controlled areas in the cellars to aid in the parcel by parcel micro vinification process.
+In 2014, the wine making facilities at Chateau Le Gay were completely renovated, allowing for more parcel by parcel vinification and space for more barrels allowing micro vinification techniques for Le Gay and La Violette.
+One of the keys to this was the installation of 5 new, temperature controlled tanks to aid in the parcel by parcel vinification process.
 Micro-vinification means that the wines are vinified entirely in barrel.

 Chateau Le Gay Vineyards, Terroir, Grapes, Winemaking

 The 10.5 hectare Pomerol wine vineyard of Chateau Le Gay has a terroir of clay and gravel soil on the Pomerol plateau.
 However, all their vines are not on the plateau.
 While their best terroir is situated next to La Fleur Petrus, they also have vines not that far from Chateau Rouget.
 The vineyard of Chateau Le Gay is planted to 90% Merlot and 10% Cabernet Franc.
 The vines are planted to a density of 5,500 vines per hectare for the old vines.
 The young vines are planted at a much higher density of 9,900 vines per hectare.
+When vines are replaced here, they are now planted at the new level of vine density.
 Chateau Le Gay has old vines.
 In fact, their vines are on average close to 50 years of age!
-There are isolated vines that date back to before the frost of 1956.
+But they also have vines that date back to before the frost of 1956.

 To produce the wine of Chateau Le Gay, the grapes undergo a cold soak for 5 to 7 days at 10 to 12 degrees Celsius.
 The wine is vinified in small, oak barrels using micro vinification techniques.
 Malolactic fermentation is conducted in 100% new, French oak barrels from Darnajou.
 The wine spends its first three months on its post malolactic lees The wine ages for close to 18 months in 100% new, French oak barrels.
-Michel Rolland is the consultant.
-Michel Rolland started with Chateau Le Gay in 2004.
 On average, the production of Chateau Le Gay is close to 1,500 cases per year.
 There is a second wine, Manoir de Gay, which is produced from the estate’s youngest vines.